 Prepare yourself, interviews are two way meetings.

 They are an opportunity for the interviewer to find out about and for you to find out about the organisation and if the position will provide you with the challenge and job satisfaction you are looking for.

 Do First impressions count?
 You bet they do!

 Your first few seconds are fairly vital when you walk into that interview.
 We all give out different signals and these can be influenced by the way you dress to your body language.
 In our opinion it all starts with a firm handshake (that’s firm, don’t shake their hand off!) and being smartly dressed.

 Identify 80% of questions you may be asked

 Employers want to know whether or not you are suitable for the job for which you are applying and so will ask you questions to find out.
-They have identified a range of skills and qualities that your job requires - for example teamwork, negotiation skills, leadership and flexibility, and will ask you questions about each of these to find out whether you possess these skills.
-This means that if you can identify the skills and experience that your employer is looking for you will be able to predict 80% of the questions you may be asked.
-Then, you simply need to identify a range of examples that illustrate these skills.
-Your examples may come from your academic studies, interests, home life, community activities, voluntary work or part time jobs.
+They have identified a range of skills and qualities that the position requires.
+You simply need to identify a range of examples that illustrate these skills.

 You can identify the skills that your employer is looking for by: